Jeremiah 8:8-9:26 ~ Colossians 3:1-17 ~ Psalm 78:32-55 ~ Proverbs 24:27

 Proverbs - Proverbs 24 verse 27 is quite practical - "Develop your business first before building your house."
 This Proverb may simply mean - don't buy or build a house until you know where your source of income is coming from.
 Develop your business or job first.
 Makes sense...
 And this is incredibly practical advice in our modern world today of foreclosures and bankruptcy and debt.
 Perhaps we're building and buying houses (and many other things) before we have developed our business!

 Worship God: Colossians 3:4 reminded me of the Rush of Fools' song "Undo."
-This is one of my favorite songs on K-LOVE radio these days!
+This is one of my favorite songs!
 "Jesus, you are the only one who can undo what I've become..."

 Comments from You: What verses or insights stand out to you from today's readings?
 Please post up by clicking on the "Comments" link below!

 p.s.
 Download our monthly Small Group study notes for our One Year Bible readings at this link.

 p.p.s.
 Download a schedule of our One Year Bible readings for the year in PDF format at this link.

 p.p.p.s.
 I would greatly appreciate it if you would pray for this One Year Bible Blog ministry today.
 Thanks!